pactus-project/pactus-website/content/blog/2024-10-03-newsletter-1.md

 # image = "pactus-newsletter-september-2024.png"
 +++

 Welcome to the September 2024 edition of our newsletter.

+{{<image url="/images/blog/pactus-development-report-september-2024.png"
+title="Development Report - September 2024" class="">}}

+## Pactus Highlights

 This month has been packed with major milestones, exciting developments, and a fantastic experience at TOKEN2049.
-Read on for a detailed breakdown of everything we’ve achieved together!
+Read on for a detailed breakdown of everything we’ve achieved together.

-## Pactus Highlights

 ### TOKEN2049: A Remarkable Experience in Singapore

-We just wrapped up [TOKEN2049](https://www.token2049.com/), and it was an unforgettable experience!
+We just wrapped up [TOKEN2049](https://www.token2049.com/), and it was an unforgettable experience.
 From rubbing shoulders with the brightest minds in blockchain to discussing potential collaborations, the event was a game-changer for Pactus.
 The innovation and energy we witnessed have left us more inspired than ever.
 This milestone also highlights how far we’ve come since our mainnet launch.